 John Lennon and Yoko Ono had recorded 22 songs in the studio during the sessions for Double Fantasy.
-A little over three years after his death, Ono issued the remainder as Milk and Honey, the first posthumous release of previously-unrelease material by Lennon.
+A little over three years after his death, Ono issued the remainder as Milk and Honey, the first posthumous release of previously-unreleased material by Lennon.

 Milk And Honey was released with a cover photograph almost identical to that of Double Fantasy, although this time in colour.
 The original concept was to have 200 heart-shaped photographs of the couple, but the idea was abandoned.
 By instead using an outtake from the Double Fantasy shoot, the effect was to present it as a sequel or companion piece, although the sound of the two albums is often starkly different.

 The album was issued on Polydor, as Ono had fallen out with David Geffen, whose Geffen label had released Double Fantasy.
-However, EMI later acquired the rights to Milk And Honey were later acquired by EMI, who issued subsequent pressings of Milk And Honey.
+However, the rights to Milk And Honey were later acquired by EMI, who issued subsequent pressings.

 Milk And Honey sold less well than Double Fantasy had, but performed respectably.
 In the United Kingdom it peaked at number three upon its 23 January 1984 release, and in the United States reached 11.